jonasmcferreira/whiteiron/jhed-wasteland/player-handout.md

 Criminal Network: a lot of gold flows through Jhed and the last criminal organization has fallen, now is the time to begin

+Cleaning Family Name: family was tied with Twin Kings and want to put to rest all that information

 ## Languages (Get common and one other)